algebra2boy/RateMyDine/README.md

   - Landing page: Strictly front end; redirects user to other pages (ex: checking reviews particularly Berkshire dining hall) -Clickable tiles centered on the main page that redirect user
   - Dining hall pages: Loads images of user-generated pictures stored, comments, dining hall name and picture, etc.
-    -Non-interactible dining hall image
+    - Non-interactible dining hall image
-    -Text box located at the bottom of the page, on top of a tile stack of comments, for users to upload comments and images of their food
+    - Text box located at the bottom of the page, on top of a tile stack of comments, for users to upload comments and images of their food
-      -Button that prompts the user to upload images if they wish -Comment tiles with like/dislike buttons for other users to interact with -Small section above comments featuring the most viewed photos, top rated comments, etc.
+      - Button that prompts the user to upload images if they wish
+    - Comment tiles with like/dislike buttons for other users to interact with
+    - Small section above comments featuring the most viewed photos, top rated comments, etc.
 - MongoDB back end: Stores login information, dining hall ratings, food ratings, comments, comment ratings, images, etc.

 **License** </br>
 [MIT License] (https://opensource.org/license/mit/)